 Can you Fly to Mykonos?
 Getting to Mykonos by Plane

-Only 20 minutes from Mykonos Town, Mykonos International Airport is right in the center of the island.
-It receives daily flights from Athens (Aegean Airlines and Olympic Air) – up to seven daily flights in summer, as well as up to five weekly flights from Thessaloniki.
+Only 20 minutes from Mykonos Town, Mykonos International Airport is right in the island’s center.
+It receives daily flights from Athens (Aegean Airlines and Olympic Air) – up to seven daily flights in summer and up to five weekly flights from Thessaloniki.

-In summer, there are direct flights from some of the main European cities, including London, Milan, Rome, and Paris.
+In summer, direct flights are from leading European cities, including London, Milan, Rome, and Paris.
 Both Mykonos and Santorini are also connected by plane with a daily flight.

 Once at the airport, there are buses connecting to the city center.
-You can also hire a taxi (although the taxi fares on the island are quite high compared to other Greek Islands).
+You can also hire a taxi (although the taxi fares on the island are pretty high compared to other Greek Islands).

-If your hotel offers transfer services to or from the port, do consider it.
+Consider it if your hotel offers transfer services to or from the port.

 How to Get to Mykonos by Ferry